alexdebril/feed-io/README.md

 # Installation

-Edit composer.json and add the following line in the "require" section:

-    "debril/feed-io": "dev-master"

-then, ask Composer to install it:
+Use Composer to add feed-io into your project's requirements :

-    composer.phar update debril/feed-io
+    composer require debril/feed-io

 # Requirements